-Technology should be intuitive, affordable and able to grow with you, and your board should be willing to provide that for you.
+Technology should be intuitive, affordable, and able to grow with you, and your board should be willing to provide that for you.
 Here are some tips on how to convince leadership that adopting or buying new technology is a worthwhile investment.

 Know what you want

-Start by figuring out exactly what products you want and what need they would fulfill.
+Start by figuring out exactly what products you want and what needs they would fulfill.
 Show board members the data on where you’re lagging or what inconsistencies you have before showing them what product you need to improve it.

-Do your research when it comes to what tools are out there so you know which ones provide the best value for organization.
+Do your research when it comes to what tools are out there so you know which ones provide the best value for the organization.
 Remember that return-on-investment is of utmost importance to board members, so showing them projected results should be a primary component of your proposal.